saor48/project4-cookbook/README.md

 2. New Recipe:
     1. Empty form submit has no effect
-    2. cuisine not selected key error.
+    2. Submit form with blank cuisine field results in cuisine='not stated' value.
-    3. Submit form with blank author/cuisine/country
+    3. Submit form with blank author/cuisine/country gives html5 message 'Please fill out this field'.
+    4. Submit form with blank ingredient1/ingredient2 field gives same html5 message
+    5. Submit form with blank instructions is allowed
+    6. Submit form with empty ingredient/instructions field results in correct saving of details without empty fields.
+    7.

+3. Edit Recipe:
+    1.
+    2.
 =================

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.